1forh/zacharyminner.com/content/notes/how-to-get-your-coworkers-to-use-gitmoji.md

 3. Say good things about it so your coworkers feel like they're missing out.
 4. Tell newer developers that this is the way to do things where you work.
 Get them using emojis.
 Get them on your side.
 They are easy to influence.
 5. Bribe a coworker.
 A small bribe can go a long way to nudge the progress forward here.
 Don't be afraid to buy someone a beer if they'll try out [Gitmoji](https://gitmoji.carloscuesta.me/).
+6. Just wait a little bit.
+Things will fall into place.
+Be patient.
-6. By now you probably have the whole office using it.
+7. After a few days you probably have the whole office using it.
 Nice work. 👍

 ## Making Things Easier